Roof shingle: Plastic shingles

 Plastic has been used to produce imitation slate shingles.
 These are lightweight and durable, but combustible.
 Also, they are very lightweight and are one of the cheapest shingles to have installed.

 Cedar shingles

 Cedar shingles are resistant to rot and commonly available in lengths of 18 and 24 in.
 These fade gradually from natural wood colored to a silver-like tone.
 Types include hand-split resawn shakes, tapersplit shakes or tapersawn shakes.

-Cedar shingles
+Composite shingles

 Composite or synthetic shingles are a relatively new type of shingle material that are made from a blend of materials, including asphalt, fiberglass, and other polymers.
 These shingles are designed to mimic the look of natural materials such as wood, slate, or clay and aim to increase the durability, strength, and resistance to weather elements relative to these natural materials.
 Some examples of manufacturers of synthetic or composite roof shingles are DaVinci Roofscapes or Unified Steel.

+Rubber shingles

+Rubber shingle roofs are typically made from 95% recycled material from a variety of sources including recycled tires.
+They last twice as long as asphalt shingles but are about twice the price as asphalt.
+They are more quiet than most roofs, hail resistant, and a high wind rating if there is a tongue and groove fitting at the front edge of the rubber shingle design.